kplas1/Assessment-3/journal/journal.md

-# 1701QCA Final project journal: Teddy Bear
+# 1701QCA Final project journal: Ask a Teddy

 <!--- As for other assessments, fill out the following journal sections with information relevant to your project. --->